 When a woman is single, this ring is worn on the right hand with the point of the heart toward the tips of her fingers.
 When she is engaged, the ring moves to the left hand, in the same position.
 After marriage, the ring is flipped and the heart points to the hand.
 This lovely design can create a theme for the ceremony and the reception.

-Quote Irish Poetry or Literature
+Get into the Spirit!
+Quote some Irish Poetry or Literature

-Ask almost any local, and they’ll tell you that handfasting was invented by the Irish.
+Ask any local, and they’ll tell you that handfasting was invented by the Irish.
 In fact, this tradition is thousands of years old and is seen in diverse cultures around the world.
-A slim piece of richly decorated fabric is loosely placed around the lovers’ hands, as the words of blessing are given, and vows are spoken.
+A slim piece of richly decorated fabric is loosely placed around the lovers’ hands, as words of blessing are given, and vows are spoken.
 The Irish did, however, invent the term we use for marriage from this ritual, known as “tying the knot.”

 It’s traditional for brides to hold a batch of wildflowers or to place them in their headpiece.
 Some brides even weave them into their veil.
 Lavender is a particularly sweet addition.
 These wildflowers represent devotion, soft strength, love, loyalty, and a bit of luck.